ProjectPythia/pythia-foundations/foundations/basic-python.md

-# Quickstart: what is Python?
+# Quickstart: zero to Python

 ```{note}
 This content is under construction!